Carl Heilman II Nature Photography Workshop Equipment List

 - beyond those, the +2 stop soft and hard edge split neutral density

-- last - color enhancers, etc. since today I do most color enhancing in Photoshop
+- last - color enhancers, etc. Today I do all color enhancing in Photoshop

 ~ ttl Flash System